Frogzalcoatl/mcbedrock-minigames/README.md

 # Minigames

-A collection of minecraft minigames that can be played concurrently.
+A collection of Minecraft Bedrock Edition minigames that can be played concurrently.
 Each minigame instance is split into its own custom dimension.

 ## Games
 We plan to include established games from popular servers such as Kit Pvp, Skywars, and The Bridge.
-We will brainstorm unique game ideas later on.
+We will brainstorm unique game ideas in the future.
-I'll start a list of games im interested in adding below.
+I'll start a list of games I'm interested in adding below.

 - Kit Pvp
 - The Bridge